By Danielle DeSimone

 However, for some students, having that celebratory moment can be a challenge, especially if they attended an online university, like many members of military community have in recent years.

-The USO teamed up with Southern New Hampshire University, the USO’s Worldwide Education Partner, to provide two graduating service members with a special event and diploma delivery they won’t soon forget.
+The USO teamed up with Southern New Hampshire University, the USO’s education partner, to provide two graduating service members with a special event and diploma delivery they won’t soon forget.

 How the USO and SNHU Deliver Diplomas Around the Globe